 How many credit cards should I have?

-If you’re wondering how many credit cards you should carry, there’s no one-size-fits-all answer.
-Some experts recommend two or three accounts, as long as you use them responsibly.
-Your number ultimately depends on your personal situation, including your credit history, credit scores and financial goals.
+If you’re wondering how many credit cards you should have, there’s no one-size-fits-all answer.
+Some experts recommend two or three credit cards, as long as you use them responsibly.
+But your number ultimately depends on your personal situation.

 In general, several well-chosen cards could be helpful if you’re trying to build credit, manage your finances and take advantage of perks and rewards.
 Before you apply, here are some things to consider.

-• Having a credit card can help you build credit if you use it responsibly by doing things like making payments on time every month.
+• Having a credit card can help you build credit if you use it responsibly, like making payments on time every month.

 • Advantages of having multiple credit cards include increased buying power and the ability to maximize different card offerings and benefits.

-• Downsides to having multiple credit card accounts include tracking different bills and payment due dates and the potential to overspend.
+• Downsides to having multiple credit card accounts include tracking different statements and payment due dates, plus the potential to overspend.

 See if you’re pre-approved